310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
-I don’t have a tight schedule as MaM right now, and I sure do love motorbikes.
+I don’t have a tight schedule as MaM right now, and I suuure do love motorbikes.

 I’d be glad to take on the job if it’s alright with you two~♪
 {% endbubble %}